burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Creating a new definition of a function, class, or member function from specified template arguments for the template class or template function is called **template instantiation**.

 > Templates are a unique feature of C++.
-B. Stroustroup said in the past, "Templates are not Generics (from C# or Java).
+B. Stroustrup said in the past, "Templates are not Generics (from C# or Java).
 Generics are primarily syntactic sugar for abstract classes.
 With generics (whether Java or C# generics), your program precisely defines interfaces and typically pays the cost of virtual function calls and/or dynamic casts to use arguments."

 ## Template Parameters

 Three types of template parameters can be used during template class or template function definition:

-1. *Type parameters.* With function or class templates you can introduce template type parameters either using the `class` or `typename` keyword.
+1. *Type parameters.* With function or class templates, you can introduce template type parameters either using the `class` or `typename` keyword.

 2. *Non-type parameters.* In addition to type, template parameters include Non-Type parameters, which can have the type of:
 - Integral constant